 Food in Greece is not complete without a drink or two.
-Even if you don’t like alcohol, there is always something new to try!
-Here are some of the Greek drinks, alcoholic and non-alcoholic, that you can enjoy during your holiday.
+Here are some alcoholic and non alcoholic Greek drinks to enjoy during your holiday.

 The King of Greek drinks – Ouzo with meze

 For most people, the first Greek alcoholic drink that comes to mind is ouzo.